- A level requirements: BBB

 This required module is mapped against B1 level in German according to the Common European Framework of Reference for Languages (CEFR), and is designed for students who have successfully completed the beginners’ modules GRMN112 and GRMN134 and plan to go abroad in their third year.
 In four weekly taught hours it aims to provide students with good competence in reading, writing, listening, speaking and grammar through both lessons and independent study.
 For their independent project, students can choose from a range of tasks to improve specific language skills such as listening, speaking or reading, about which they have to deliver a written report.
 Students will be introduced to first translation skills in dedicated lessons.
 Students may also benefit from extracurricular activities organised by a native speaker intern or Language Advisor in the Language Lounge, the Modern Languages Society and a conversation exchange organised through our Language Lounge or via our online exchange scheme EUniTa.

 This module is for students who have successfully completed GRMN105 and GRMN106 at level B2 as specified in the Common European Framework of Reference.
-In this module, students will be introduced to Austrian and Swiss history, culture and language in one hour per week, and do practical skills through speaking and listening for one hour per week in addition to sessions preparing students for their year abroad.
+In this module, students will be introduced to Austrian and Swiss history, culture and language in one hour per week while also preparing students for their year abroad and its different pathways.
+Listening and speaking skills will be practiced in one hour per week.
 Audio and video listening skills will be improved through both class exercises and independent study, and students will prepare oral debates and presentations.
 Students will be introduced to research skills in preparation of their year abroad and write longer essays in German.
-Students will also be introduced to general translation skills from German into English and English into German in a variety of genres and continue practicing advanced grammar skills.
+In their third hour, students will also be introduced to general translation skills from German into English and English into German in a variety of genres and continue practicing advanced grammar skills.
 They will be introduced to basic interpreting skills in the languages lab.
-In preparation for their year abroad, students will be prepared for the various pathways to cope with work placements, assistantships and studentships.

 Situated between the end of World War One and the Nazi takeover of power, the Weimar Republic witnessed a ‘crisis of classical modernity’; the period retains a reputation for modernity and decadence.
 Against a background of political and economic experimentation and uncertainty, it saw a growth in advertising, shopping, urban life and transport, fashion and film.
 Taught in a mixture of lectures and seminars, this module focuses on cultural representations of the period, through the study of two films: Berlin: Sinfonie der Großstadt (Berlin: Symphony of the Metropolis, 1927) and Marlene Dietrich’s first major feature, Der Blaue Engel (The Blue Angel, 1931); and two literary texts: Erich Kästner, Emil und die Detektive (Emil and the Detectives, 1928), and Irmgard Keun, Das kunstseidene Mädchen (The Artificial Silk Girl, 1932).
 Through close reading and thematic analysis, we will consider how they depict and define the modern metropolis; changing ideas about class and gender; and new forms of working life, entertainment and leisure.

 The modern city and the cinema developed together, and as they developed they referred to each other: cities have always been a prime space for film, while many urban theorists have found it useful to think of cities as cinematic spaces.
 The module introduces you to cinematic ways of representing the city, through the study of a number of representative films that deal with some major metropolis.You will have the opportunity to produce your own short smartphone film of the city of Liverpool as part of a small-scale group project.
 This will allow you to put your ideas into practice and to reflect on the filmmaking process.
-No prior knowledge of practical filmmaking is required to enrol in this module.
+No prior knowledge of practical filmmaking is required to enrol in this module but you will need to be willing to familiarise yourself with the process of shooting and editing of a smartphone film.

 Although often considered a monolingual English city, Liverpool is as diverse and multilingual as most major urban centres.
 This module invites students to draw on their linguistic skills and their awareness of languages more widely to consider critically the extent to which multilingualism is part of Liverpool.
 Taking both established theories and new ways of thinking, we will go out and physically explore parts of the city to see what resources (languages and images) are used to make Liverpool.
 At the same time, we look at the ways in which the city could be usefully more multilingual, and not only identify but also fill the gaps in the public space with students’ own translations into Chinese, French, German, Italian, Spanish.…